 - Planning a party?
 Make a big jug of this Caesar and guests can serve themselves.
 Only add ice when serving so it doesn’t water down.

 - Speaking of party, how about a little garnish station?
 Put out little dishes of cured meats, pickled vegetables and the like so guests can customize their own garnish.

 Hope you enjoy this ultimate Caesar cocktail on Thirsty Thursday, brunch with friends or family or just a random Friday evening spent with your sweetie!

 Cheers to a wonderful weekend!

-If you make this ultimate Caesar cocktail recipe, be sure to leave a comment below.
-Love to know how you enjoyed!
-Thank you!
+If you make this ultimate Caesar cocktail recipe, be sure to leave a comment below!

 Ultimate Caesar Cocktail (made in only 5 minutes)

 - 1 cup Caesar mix, like Clamato (or your favourite Caesar mix)

 - 2 ounces vodka